Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Unified Framework

-Recall that the embedding state of prefix-tuning is randomly initiated, which is known as learnable prefix but can bring random noise that later turns out affecting the convergence of the fine-tuning downstream tasks.
-Hence, inspired by the connection between adapter and prefix \citep{he2022towards}, we avoid such learnable prefix design with random initialization and propose a parallel attention (PATT) to the original attention module (see Figure \ref{fig:petl_patt}).
-The adapter structure can effective control the number of trainable parameters via $d_{bottle}$, which is similar with the effect of the middle dimension $d_{middle}$ of $\displaystyle \mW_{pk}^{(i)}$ and $\displaystyle \mW_{pv}^{(i)}$ for preparing the prefix.
+Recall that the embedding state of prefix-tuning is randomly initiated, which is known as learnable prefix but can bring random noise that later turns out to affect the convergence of the fine-tuning downstream tasks.
+Hence, inspired by the connection between Adapter and prefix-tuning \citep{he2022towards}, we avoid such learnable prefix design with random initialization and propose a parallel attention (PATT) to the original attention module (see Figure \ref{fig:petl_patt}).
+It is worth noting that our PATT is different with the modification of prefix-tuning called Multi-head Parallel Adapter (MH PA) in \cite{he2022towards}.
+MH PA intrinsically added an Adapter to the output of the whole attention module, which brings a similar effect to adding an Adapter at the MLP module according to the results in \cite{he2022towards}.
+Whereas our method can be regarded as a more straightforward modification of prefix-tuning as it targets projection layers of key and value, which leads to more possible further variants (see Table \ref{tab:comparison_petls_qkv_combinations}).
+The Adapter structure can effectively control the number of trainable parameters via $d_{bottle}$, which is similar to the effect of the middle dimension $d_{middle}$ of $\displaystyle \mW_{pk}^{(i)}$ and $\displaystyle \mW_{pv}^{(i)}$ for preparing the prefix.
 Specifically, for the $l$th layer, we use output of its previous layer $Z^{l-1}$ and project it to a pair of matrices $\displaystyle \mK_p,\displaystyle \mV_p \in \mathbb{R}^{\widetilde{m}\times d}$ via a similar mechanism of Eq. \ref{eq:adapter_z_wave}:

 where $\text{Tanh}$ is the activation function used for preparing the prefix, which can be replaced by other activation functions such as $\text{RELU}$ and $\text{GELU}$.
 Here, we follow the original prefix implementation as its value ranges from $- 1$ to $1$.
 Given $\displaystyle \mK_p$ and $\displaystyle \mV_p$, Eq. \ref{eq:head} can be rewritten as: